-Looking for a car valuation in the UK?
+Looking for an online car valuation in the UK?

-Get a UK car valuation by number plate in seconds with Motorway, simply enter your reg using the widget above (or on the right if you’re on a laptop) to see valuations from the UK’s top car buying websites.
+Get a free used car valuation in seconds by entering your number plate on Motorway, simply enter your reg using the widget above (or on the right if you’re on a laptop) to see valuations from the UK’s top car buying websites.

 - How do I get a car valuation at a garage or dealership?

-- How do I get a car valuation online?
+- Car value calculators: how do I get a free valuation online?

 - How do I get a car valuation on car buying websites?